focus-trap/focus-trap/README.md

 ##### Selector strings

-⚠️ Beware that putting a focus-trap **inside** an open Shadow DOM means you must either:

-- **Not use selector strings** for options that support these (because nodes inside Shadow DOMs, even open shadows, are not visible via `document.querySelector()`); OR
+⚠️ Beware that putting a focus-trap **inside** an open Shadow DOM means you must **not use selector strings** for options that support these (because nodes inside Shadow DOMs, even open shadows, are not visible via `document.querySelector()`).
-- You must **use the `document` option** to configure the focus trap to use your *shadow host* element as its document.
-The downside of this option is that, while selector queries on nodes inside your trap will now work, the trap will not prevent focus from being set on nodes outside your Shadow DOM, which is the same drawback as putting a focus trap [inside an iframe](https://focus-trap.github.io/focus-trap/#demo-in-iframe).

 ##### Closed shadows